 - To make-ahead: This dish is best served on the day it is made, though it can be enjoyed for a few days.

 - Leftovers and storage: Leftover coconut curry salmon should be stored in an airtight container in a fridge for up to 3 days.
-Remember, seafood has a shorter shelf life than other proteins.
+Remember, seafood has a shorter shelf life than poultry or beef.

 - To freeze: While the creamy coconut curry sauce would be perfect for freezing, we do not recommend freezing cooked salmon, as the texture will change as it freezes and then defrosts.